 Portability

-Goal – The webpage needs to have the abilitycapable of running smoothly on different operating system.
+Goal – The webpage needs to have the capable of running smoothly on different operating system.
 This will help the system in adapting with high-developing environment like nowadays and which can assist IT developer in implementing new functions or technology without modifying the whole codebase.

 Avoid – Critical problem like “System only support macOS operating system” will lead to customer unsastifaction and this problem will limit the number of customers who can use the system which is a really bad idea when doing online business.